A Comprehensive Guide on How to Clean a Bathroom SinkÂ

 Follow these steps to prepare for a thorough cleaning:

-2. Rinse with warm water.
-Running warm water over the sink helps remove loose dirt, soapy residue, and other surface debris.
+- Rinse with warm water.
+Running warm water over the sink helps remove loose dirt, soapy residue, and other surface debris around the sink.
 Use a wet cloth to wipe down the sink’s interior and exterior.

-Here are our tried and true steps for cleaning your bathroom sink.
-From clearing that gunky drain to the final wipe that makes sinks look pristine, here’s what you should do:
+Here are our tried and true steps to clean a bathroom sink.
+From clearing that gunky drain to the final wipe that makes sinks look pristine, here’s what you should do when you clean a bathroom sink:

 Cleaning the Drain